 "My God, you're breathtaking."

 As Stella gazed into Stratosphere's hazel eyes, she could now read his mind.
 Seeing that he no longer regarded her as a threat, he let his guard down.
-He was thinking of how happy they were going to be with the world at their mercy, a force that no other would be able to maintain, let alone stop.
-His mind began to flood with all types of thoughts he never had pertaining to no other woman.
-He felt that he had found his queen, who though not evil, would be made to be in due time.
+He was thinking of how happy they were going to be with the world at their mercy, a force that no other could maintain, let alone stop.
+His mind flooded with many thoughts he never had pertaining to no other woman.
+He felt he had found his queen, who, though not evil, would be made to be in due time.
 Then, without warning, Stella shot her right hand up with so much force that it penetrated his chest.
-As he screamed in agony, she ripped out his cold beating heart.
+As he screamed in agony, she ripped out his cold, beating heart.

-Nature was crying uncontrollably for the son she loved unconditionally and despite the fact that his ways, broke her heart.
+Nature was crying uncontrollably for the son she loved unconditionally and, although his ways, broke her heart.
 Wizard consoled his beloved, who he held tightly.
 He felt her pain, as well as pain from the cause of it.
-Though he never had a relationship with his son, he was still his son and this is why he loved him.
+Though he never had a relationship with his son, he was still his son, and therefore he loved him.

-Stratosphere was a result of a moment that his parents always thought wasn't meant to occur, but was meant to occur, because nothing happens without a specific reason.
-He was born to serve as a reminder to not only his parents but the world as well that what we do will result in a consequence, some will be favorable, while others will not.
-When it comes to decision making, logic and reason should be our guiding force.
+Stratosphere resulted from a moment that his parents always thought wasn't meant to occur, but occurred because nothing happens without a specific reason.
+He was born to serve as a reminder to not only his parents but the world as well, that what we do will cause a consequence.
+Some will be favorable, while others will not.
+With decision-making, logic and reason should be our guiding forces.
 If it doesn't make logical sense, we should question the reasoning and if the answers disrespect logic, we should disregard it.

 This effort is dedicated to the memory of the late-great Aaliyah Dana Haughton, who was raised in Detroit.
 Gone, but will never be forgotten.

 She was most definitely More Than A Woman.